Myriad-Dreamin/tinymist/docs/tinymist/feature/preview.typ

 #pro-tip[
   === VSCode:

-  The preview feature is also integrated into the LSP server.
+  The preview feature is also integrated into the language server.
 You can use the preview feature like when you were using it in `mgt19937.typst-preview` extension.
 ]

 #pro-tip[